facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 :::info

-While Hermes V1 is in the experimental phase, in order to try it, you’ll need to build React Native from source.
+While Hermes V1 is in the experimental phase, you’ll need to build React Native from source to try it out.
 Once Hermes V1 ships as default in a future React Native version, this restriction will be lifted.

 :::